python/cpython/Doc/library/functools.rst

    If ``Placeholder`` sentinels are present in *args*, they will be filled first when :func:`partial` is called.
 This allows custom selection of positional arguments to be pre-filled when constructing :ref:`partial object<partial-objects>`.
-   If ``Placeholder`` sentinels are used, all of them must be filled at call time.:
+   If ``Placeholder`` sentinels are used, all of them must be filled at call time:

       >>> from functools import partial, Placeholder
       >>> say_to_world = partial(print, Placeholder, 'world!')